fenago/data-science/lab_guides/Lab_13.md

     ```

-    Note

-    The counts mentioned in this output can vary because of a
-    variability in the sampling process.

-    Next, we will be oversampling the training set using
+    Next, we will be oversampling the training set using `SMOTE`.
-    `SMOTE`.

 3. Begin by importing `sv` and `numpy`: